MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### GetVideoRecording

-Obtains a video recording that Misty has created.
+Downloads a video that Misty has created.
+Optionally, returns the video data as a Base64 string.

-You can only use this command to obtain Misty's video recordings.
-To obtain user-uploaded video assets, use the [`GetVideo`](./#getvideo) command.
+You can only use this command to download videos that Misty recorded.
+To get videos that you or another user has uploaded, use the [`GetVideo`](./#getvideo) command.

 {{box op="start" cssClass="boxed tipBox"}}
-**Tip:** Misty records videos in `.mp4` format.
-Video recordings can be up to 3840 x 2160 pixels in resolution, and can be up to 3 minutes in length.
-A single video file can be up to 225 megabytes.
-Larger video files may take a long time to download (for example, it may take about 2 minutes to download the largest, 225 megabyte recording).
+**Tip:** Misty records videos in .mp4 format.
+Video recordings have a maximum resolution of 3840 x 2160 pixels and can be up to 3 minutes long.
+A single video file can be up to 225 MB and can take several minutes to download.
 {{box op="end"}}

 {{box op="start" cssClass="boxed noteBox"}}